cognitedata/cdf-fabric-replicator/README.md

 Application which utilizes the CDF APIs to replicate data to and from Microsoft Fabric

-Before running the extractor you need to setup a data point subscriptions, see the [SDK documentation](https://cognite-sdk-python.readthedocs-hosted.com/en/latest/time_series.html#create-data-point-subscriptions)

 # Replicator Services
 The replicator consists of three services:
 - **Time series replicator** - Copies time series data from CDF to Fabric